zDox/Conlyse/conflict_interface/cli/README.md

 The Replay Debug CLI Tool provides commands to analyze replay files (.db), including:
 - Listing all patches (forward and backward)
-- Viewing specific patch operations
+- Viewing all operations in a specific patch
 - Viewing all operations that start with a specific path
-- **NEW**: Viewing operations from forward patches only
-- **NEW**: Operations overview showing statistics grouped by state
+- Operations overview showing statistics grouped by state
 - Counting operations across all patches
 - Counting operations by path prefix